top of page

 When the SHTF

-An excerpt from my latest book, TEOTWAWKI SURVIVAL—Building a Bug-Out-Bag for the Transition, available worldwide on Amazon.
+An excerpt from my latest book, DO IT LIKE DAX—Building a Bug-Out-Bag, available worldwide on Amazon.

 We take for granted the array of conveniences that are available to us on any given day.
 Whether it be a household cabinet full of medical supplies or a sophisticated trauma unit at our local hospital, we seldom give thought to how we’d cope without them.
 But in a SHTF situation, that’s exactly what we’ll be facing.
 Being adequately prepared is certainly a step in the right direction.
 However, there’s no substitute for hands-on, practical First Aid training.
 It’s a valuable life skill.
 Allow me to elaborate.